cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 the maximum amount of time after a proposal's voting period end where users are allowed to execute a proposal.

-The current groups module comes shipped with two decision policies: threshold and percentage.
+The current group module comes shipped with two decision policies: threshold and percentage.
 Any chain developer can extend upon these two, by creating custom decision policies, as long as they adhere to the `DecisionPolicy`
 interface: